rokubun/jason-docs/docs/index.md

 - Jason offers an Application Programming Interface (**API**) to automate your GNSS data processing workflow.
 You can include it in your application pipeline without the need to go through the front-end.
+- **Data conversion service** for Argonaut/Medea owners: generate Rinex file, IMU data and time trigger (cam) events from a binary file logged by the receiver.

 ## Coverage